anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The JSON PVR Data MUST contain the following fields of the `ietf-voucher-request` YANG module as defined in {{I-D.ietf-anima-rfc8366bis}};
 note that this makes optional leaves in the YANG definition mandatory for the PVR artifact:

-* `created-on`: SHALL contain the current date and time as standard date/time string as defined in {{Section 5.6 of !RFC3339}};
+* `created-on`: SHALL contain the current date and time at PVR creation as standard date/time string as defined in {{Section 5.6 of !RFC3339}};
-  if the pledge does not have synchronized time, it SHALL use the `created-on` value from the BRSKI-PRM Agent-Signed Data, received in the trigger to create the PVR
+  if the pledge does not have synchronized time, it SHALL use the `created-on` value from the BRSKI-PRM Agent-Signed Data received with the tPVR artifact and SHOULD advance that value based on its local clock to reflect the PVR creation time
 * `nonce`: SHALL contain a cryptographically strong pseudo-random number
 * `serial-number`: SHALL contain the product-serial-number in the X520SerialNumber field of the pledge IDevID certificate as string as defined in {{Section 2.3.1 of !RFC8995}}
 * `assertion`: SHALL contain the requested voucher assertion value `agent-proximity` (different value as in RFC 8995)